Bachelor of Science in Nursing (BSN)

 The bachelor of science in nursing (BSN) degree is offered as a nursing major.
 The nursing major is offered through the Bethel University Department of Nursing, Social Work, and Community Health and administered through the College of Adult & Professional Studies.

-The Post-Baccalaureate Nursing program is an accelerated pre-licensure program taken over 15 months.
+The Post-Baccalaureate Nursing program is an accelerated pre-licensure program taken over 15 months (summer-start cohort) or 20 months (fall-start cohort).
 The nursing major for post-baccalaureate students is offered through the Bethel University Department of Nursing, Social Work, and Community Health and is administered through the College of Adult & Professional Studies.
 The Post-Baccalaureate Nursing program is for students already possessing a bachelor’s degree in a non-nursing field.
 Students are prepared to practice in entry-level professional nursing positions in all types of healthcare agencies.
 Graduates of the program are eligible to apply to take the NCLEX® licensure examination (for registered nurses).

-The baccalaureate degree programs in nursing and master's degree programs in nursing at Bethel University are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing at Bethel University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Bachelor of Science in Nursing Program Outcomes